inlets/inlets-operator/README.md

 Check the IP of the LoadBalancer and then access it via the Internet.

-## Get an IngressController plus TLS termination
+## Get an IngressController with TLS certificates

-You can bring your own IngressController if you are using inlets-pro, learn more with this tutorial:
+You can bring your own IngressController such as ingress-nginx or Traefik.
+And if you are using inlets PRO, you can also get TLS termination and certificates from LetsEncrypt via cert-manager.

 * [Expose Your IngressController and get TLS from LetsEncrypt](https://docs.inlets.dev/#/get-started/quickstart-ingresscontroller-cert-manager?id=expose-your-ingresscontroller-and-get-tls-from-letsencrypt)